-After surgery, your arm will be in a sling or an immobilizer.
-Wear the device at all times, unless the surgeon says you do not have to.
+Wear the sling or immobilizer at all times, unless the surgeon says you do not have to.

 - Your arm should bend at a 90° angle (a right angle) at your elbow.
 The sling should support your wrist and hand so that they do not extend past the sling.

 - Move your fingers, hand, and wrist around 3 to 4 times during the day while they are in the sling.
 Each time, do this 10 to 15 times.

 - You can also squeeze your shoulder blades together 3 to 4 times during the day to exercise your back.
 Each time, do this 10 to 15 times.

 - When the surgeon tells you to, begin taking your arm out of the sling and let it hang loosely by your side.
 Do this for longer periods each day.